softmuneeb/MERN-AWS-projects/ReadMe.md

 // TODO: if users go to 1000, or Millions then any problem in loop?...
 // TODO: add in DB that TON left from system

+// TODO: race case in values can write some code run parallel to check any in consistency. fatoor.
 // DONE: only admin can access this function

 Nice to do: